edoardoavenia/code-context-for-llm/README.md

 # XML Project Context Generator

-Tool for converting project files and structure into a standardized XML format, designed to provide complete codebase context when working with LLMs.
-Automatically handles file scanning, content extraction, and structuring into a consistent XML format that LLMs can easily process.
+Tool for converting project files and structure into a standardized XML format.
+This tool is designed to provide complete codebase context for LLMs by automatically scanning directories, extracting file contents, and building a structured XML representation.
+The XML output now supports independent filtering for directory structure and file content, and includes an additional section for files whose content was extracted but do not appear in the structure tree.

 ## Requirements
 - Python 3.6+
 - UTF-8 encoded source files

 ## Usage

+Run the tool from the command line by specifying the project directory:

 ```bash
 python src/main_py /path/to/your/project
 ```

 ## Example Output

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <code>